zerynth/docs-v3/docs/new_posts/2021-03-29-zerynth-toolchain.md

 # ztc device
 In the ZTC a device is a peripheral that can execute Zerynth bytecode.
-In order to do so a device must be prepared and customized with certain attributes.
+In order to do so, a device must be prepared and customized with certain attributes.

 The main attributes of a device are:

 - `alias`, a unique name given by the user to the device in order to identify it in ZTC commands
 - `uid`, a unique id provided by the operative system identifying the device at hardware level
 - `target`, specifies what kind of virtual machine can be run by the device
-- `name`, a human readable name describing the device.
+- `name`, a human-readable name describing the device.
 Automatically set by the ZTC
 - `chipid`, the unique identifier of the microcontroller present on the device
 - `remote_id`, the unique identifier of the device in the pool of user registered device
 - `classname`, a Python class name identifying the class containing commands to configure the device